muh-arifulislam/taasu-saop-backend/README.md

 ---

-**Note**: This backend is designed to work with the TAAS SOAP frontend application.
+**Note**: This backend is designed to work with the Taasu Soap frontend application.
 Make sure to configure the CORS settings appropriately for your frontend domain.